 The listing below illustrates the range of topics addressed in the new working papers and publications posted since the last Research Update.

 Implementing public policy without understanding its economic impacts can be costly and unproductive.
-This problem is paramount when a price of carbon dioxide (CO2) emissions is considered as a vehicle for abatement.
-The United States Congressional Budget Office, Environmental Protection Agency, and Department of Energy’s Energy Information Administration have all released their estimates of the macro-economic impact of various proposals for environmental legislation.
-The focus of these studies is on the level of output variables such as the amount of CO2 emissions, the cost of emissions allowances, and the broad impact of increased electricity prices, rather than on the marginal effects of policy change.
+On June 2, the EPA issued its proposed rule for CO2 abatement at existing power plants.
+In typical fashion, the reduction rhymed, 30% reduction by 2030.
+Volumes of economic analyses will be drafted over the next year examining the costs of this proposal.
+But is it optimal?
+Could we achieve greater reductions at slightly greater cost?
+Could we cut costs in half with a 28% reduction.
+This is a complicated, and in my view, much more important question.
 This paper utilizes a model that simulates the dispatch of electric generating units in the state of Florida under various prices for CO2 emissions, and analyzes the challenges that may arise in the determination of optimal emissions abatement policy.
-At relatively low CO2 prices emissions levels decrease as CO2 prices increase.
-However, once this initial reduction has been achieved, further increases in CO2 prices may do little to decrease emissions until a ‘critical point’ has been achieved and more coal generation is displaced by natural gas, emissions are reduced fairly easily.
+At relatively low CO2 prices, utilities may not have adequate incentive to switch fuels, and emissions are not reduced significantly.
+However, once a ‘critical point’ has been achieved and more coal generation is displaced by natural gas, emissions are reduced fairly easily.
 This paper demonstrates how the incremental cost of abatement curves may intersect with a CO2 tax at many levels of abatement, allowing for different characterizations of the ‘optimum’.
-Therefore, agreement on the marginal costs and the marginal benefits of CO2 abatement can be seen as a necessary condition for the determination of an optimal level of abatement, but more work still needs to be done on the policy aspects.
+Therefore, agreement on the marginal costs and the marginal benefits of CO2 abatement can be seen as necessary for the determination of an optimal level of abatement, but more work still needs to be done on the policy aspects.